 Once zucchini plants have begun to set fruit, between four and six fruits on vine, you can begin pruning zucchini.
 Start by nipping out the tips and continue pruning plants as needed throughout the growing season.
 Be careful not to prune too close to the developing fruits.

 How to Prune Zucchini Squash

-When pruning zucchini plant leaves, take care not to cut all the leaves off.
+When pruning zucchini plant leaves, take care not to remove all the leaves.
 Keep some leaves on the stem, including leaf nodes near the last fruit you want to keep.
 When cutting leaves to give zucchini more sun, just cut the bigger ones, and make the cuts close to the base of the plant, leaving all others.
 You can also cut off any dead or brown leaves that may be present.
 Do not cut any stems, as this will increase the risk for disease.